QubesOS/qubes-doc/user/advanced-topics/gui-configuration.rst

 Default overhead is about 8 MiB, which is enough for a 1080p display (see above).
 So, the ``gui-videoram-overhead`` zeroing is not strictly necessary; it only avoids allocating memory that will not be used.

-Xorg configuration adjustment to mitigate tearing
+Xorg configuration to mitigate tearing
 -------------------------------------------------

-You might face issues when playing video, if the video is choppy instead of smooth display this could be because the X server doesn’t work.
-You can use the Linux terminal (Ctrl-Alt-F2) after starting the virtual machine, login.
-You can look at the Xorg logs file.
-As an option you can have the below config as well present in ``/etc/X11/xorg.conf.d/90-intel.conf`` (depends on HD graphics though).
+If video playback is choppy instead of smooth, this could be because the X server is not properly configured.
+If you have HD graphics, then you could try placing this configuration in ``/etc/X11/xorg.conf.d/90-intel.conf``, and restarting the X server.

 .. code:: xorg.conf